gromacs/gromacs/docs/release-notes/2023/major/bugs-fixed.rst

 effect for: first, similarity  measure ``inner-product`` as an effective force-constant scaling and, second, for all similarity measures where the sum of all voxel values was negative.

+Fail-safe check for perturbed exclusions beyond rlist
+"""""""""""""""""""""""""""""""""""""""""""""""""""""

+With free-energy calculations, excluded non-bonded interactions involving at least one perturbed atom should not be beyond rlist when using PME.
+The check for this could have false negatives.
+Now the check is fail safe and will always trigger a fatal error when perturbed excluded pairs are beyond rlist.

+:issue:`3403`
+:issue:`4321`
+:issue:`4461`